-The tone is mellow, a mild response, and it is lightweight.
-All these three attributes make this guitar a great investment for a beginner.
+The solid top of Sitka Bruce gives this guitar a beautiful face and makes it a durable piece.
+In addition, the musical tone quality is mellow, a mild response, and it is lightweight.
+All these three attributes make this guitar an excellent investment for a beginner.

-This FG800 flaw is one of the guitars you can easily dismiss on the first look.
+This FG800 flaw is one of the quality guitars you can easily dismiss on the first look.
 The price and what it has to offer are like two parallels.
 In other words, you are getting more value than you are paying for.

 Playability and guitar action

-Neck and body
+Neck Finish and Body type